COMP0016-Team6/user-manual/docs/clinicians.md

 ### Change Treatment Plan

-At the bottom of the page, there is a button for the clinicians to change a new treatment for their patients.
+At the bottom of the page, there is a button for the clinicians to change the treatment plan for their patients.

 ![Clinicians Patient Dashboard Change Treatment Plan](img/clinicians/change_treatment_plan.png)

-All three text fields must fill in.
-Besides, the Target Feed Volume and Target Energy Intake have to greater than 0.
-Otherwise, the input is invalid.
+All three text fields are required.
+The target volume and target energy should also be greater than 0 for the input to be valid.

-The new personalised treatment will be kept in the database and be able to review on the patient info page.
+The new treatment will be kept in the database and be able to review the patient info page.

 ### Access to Patient Information

-Similar to the counterpart of the clinician dashboard, the name in blue indicates that it links to a new page, `patient info`.
+The name in blue indicates the link to the patient info page.

 ![Clinicians Patient Dashboard Title](img/clinicians/dashboard_title.png)